Our cats make sounds ranging from purrs to meows to hisses and growls — but what do they mean?

-When owning a cat, I’m pretty sure you’ve heard him meow a lot!
-But did you now that his different yowls and meowing has a different meaning behind it?
-It isn’t just about meowing for attention, but it can also mean an underlying condition that your cat can’t express through words, but through the sounds he makes.
+When owning a cat, we’re pretty sure you’ve heard them meow a lot!
+But did you know that his or her different yowls and meows have different meanings behind them?
+It isn’t just about meowing for attention, but can also mean an underlying condition that your cat can’t express through words, but through the sounds she makes.

-Here are the different cat sounds and what they mean (and also what you can do about it!):
+Here are the 11 most recognized cat sounds – and what they mean!

 1. Short Meows

 A short meow is the basic and most popular cat meows for cats who just want to say hi!
 This is normal and nothing to worry about, as your cat is simply happy to see you.
 Give him a pet, because it means he wants a bit of attention.

 If your cat meows multiple times or a few meows every minute, it says he’s VERY excited and happy.
 It’s more comfortable version of the short meow, meaning that your cat is saying that it’s great to see you.
 Just like the short meow, give him a pet!

 3. Mid-Pitch Meows

 For cats who have mid-pitch meows, it usually means he’s asking for something.
 It might be playtime or attention, or he may want to go out to do his business.
 Other times, it means that he wants food.
 If it’s time for dinner and he starts meowing this way, you know he’s hungry!

 Just like mid-pitch meows, your cat wants something.
 But it isn’t just a plea; it’s a demand!
 Your cat may be VERY hungry, or he simply demands attention from you after a long day alone.
 Or, he wants you to open the door, so he can go out or back in.